cansik/three-scan-exhibition/README.md

-# three-scan-exhibition
+# Three Scan Exhibition
 A three scan visualizer for exhibitions.
+Based on the [three-scan](https://github.com/cansik/three-scan) project.